Tour Operators, have you gone local yet?

-- The latest travel study released by Google, The 2013 Traveler, says – “Once at a destination, 58% of leisure travelers rely on online sources to evaluate local activities”.
+- The latest travel study released by Google, The 2013 Traveler, says – “Once at a destination, 58% of leisure travellers rely on online sources to evaluate local activities”.

-- Over 50% of travelers use their mobile devices to find and search for things to do in destination while on vacation.
+- Over 50% of travellers use their mobile devices to find and search for things to do in destination while on vacation.

 Another important aspect is that the conversion rates for local searches are staggeringly high.
 When a user searches for a specific activity at a specific location, the intention is, in general, to make a purchase.
 Sample this – in case of restaurants, conversion rate has been found to be as high as 60%!

 What’s a super quick way to win these local search queries?

 Google Places.
 If you haven’t already done so, go ahead and create your business listing on Google Places.
 If your place is already listed, you will have to claim your listing.
 For local searches, Google shows the list of businesses/places (listed on Google Places) that match the search criteria.
 And the good news is that this list is shown at the